TheMiningKing/crypto-shopping-cart/README.md

 1. Place order
 2. Send currency from external wallet interface
-3. Submit transaction ID on shopping car interface for order verification
+3. Submit transaction ID on shopping cart interface for order verification

 This is a very different conclusion to contemporary shopping cart expectations.
 And arguably, it necessitates trust in what should be a _trustless_ situation.
 That is, the customer has no recourse through banks or credit cards if the vendor is a scammer (though perhaps there's no recourse anyway).